zhgzhg/LoRaPacketForwarder/README.md

 * Linux - OrangePi, RaspberryPi, etc.
 * Very basic support for Semtech UDP protocol v2 - uplink and stats
     * The Things Network - tested
-* SPI communication based on wiringPi (Orange Pi or Raspberry PI) with LoRa chips:
+* SPI communication based on wiringPi and modified LoRaLib for Linux (Orange Pi or Raspberry PI) with LoRa chips:
     * SX1278 - tested
     * Probably supports too:
         * SX127x
         * RFMxx
 * Simple JSON configuration file

 How to Use